pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Move cursor`:

-1. cursor line 42
+1. pointer line 1
-2. pointer symbol g
+2. cursor symbol K
-3. pointer 1ª symbol K
+3. cursor 1ª letter g
-4. cursor begin line
+4. cursor end line
 5. pointer next symbol
-6. cursor next 1 symbol
+6. pointer next 42 symbol

 #### Português